thenumbernine/zeta-lua/zeta/README.txt

 	to execute the spawn code, all the class will have to be require()'d somewhere in one spot anyways it's better to list the names in 'spawnTypes' than have everything being required
-- don't separating playerLook vs canCarry.  set an item down by a terminal, and try to pick it up again. solution? get rid of carrying items altogether? options:
+- don't separating playerLook vs canCarry.  set an item down by a terminal, and try to pick it up again.
+	- using 'a' for run and use item means ... you can't run / always run when using an item solution? get rid of carrying items altogether? options:
 		- carrying items (spelunky)
 		- touch to get (metroid)